contactlab/saray/README.md

 ## How to use

-The stubber responses are based on a filesystem hierarchy of JSON files, so to simulate the behaviour of your API you need to reproduce the HTTP URI using path on your filesystem.
+The stubber responses are based on a filesystem hierarchy of JS and JSON files, so to simulate the behaviour of your API you need to reproduce the HTTP URI using path on your filesystem.
 The final part of your URL and the HTTP method define the name of the JSON/JS file that the simple stubber will read to respond to your test